ninjaaron/administrative-scripting-with-julia/README.rst

 It's just a bad idea!

 - Julia is not the most portable.
-It's a relatively new language and has only had it's 1.1 release this year (2019).
+It's a relatively new language and has only had its 1.1 release (at the time of writing, 2019, while 1.4 was out in 2020).
 Many Linux distros don't have a package available.
-Ubuntu 18.04 (the latest one as I write this) doesn't have a package in the repository, though it is available as a snap.
+  Ubuntu 18.04 (the latest one as I write this) doesn't have a package in the repository, though it is available as a snap (but download at julialang.org, is preferred; as of April 2020, the snap install is 32-bit, and it may give you trouble, while it could do in some cases).
 - Julia has a fat runtime and it has a human-perceptible load time on a slower system.
 For the kinds of intensive problems it's targeted at, this is nothing.
 On a constrained server or an embedded system, it's